 Green light for Tienen

-Fifty years ago, in the fall of 1970, the green light was given for the establishment of one of the world’s largest manufacturing sites for windshield wiper systems.
+In the fall of 1970, the green light was given for the establishment of one of the world’s largest manufacturing sites for windshield wiper systems.
 Bosch and the Belgian city of Tienen reached an agreement on the formation of a company to manufacture electric and electronic equipment for the automotive industry.
 Construction began in summer 1973 and the first wiper blades came off the production line as early as April 1974.

 In subsequent years, the location was expanded to become a development and production center for wiper blades and wiper arms.
-Manufacturing various types of rubber is just as much a part of as precision metal stamping, painting and surface treatment, modern assembly systems, and, of course, research and development in new and improved products.
+Manufacturing various types of rubber is just as much a part of Tienen as precision metal stamping, painting and surface treatment, modern assembly systems, and, of course, research and development in new and improved products.